-Prerequisite courses: Probability, Discrete Mathematics, Mathematical Methods for
+Prerequisite courses: Mathematical Methods for Computer Science

-Computer Science

 The aims of this course are to introduce the principles and applications of information theory.
-The course will study how information is measured in terms of probability and entropy, and the relationships among conditional and joint entropies; how these are used to calculate the capacity of a communication channel, with and without noise; coding schemes, including error correcting codes; how discrete channels and measures of information generalize to their continuous forms; the Fourier perspective; and extensions to wavelets, complexity, compression, and efficient coding of audio-visual information.
+The course covers how information is measured in terms of probability and various entropies, and how these are used to calculate the capacity of communication channels, continuous or discrete, with or without noise.
+Coding schemes including error correcting codes are studied along with data compression, spectral analysis, and efficient coding using wavelets.
+Applications of information theory are also reviewed, from bioinformatics to pattern recognition.

-• Foundations: probability, uncertainty, information.
+- Foundations: probability, uncertainty, information.
 How concepts of randomness, redundancy, compressibility, noise, bandwidth, and uncertainty are related to information.
 Ensembles, random variables, marginal and conditional probabilities.
-How the metrics of information are grounded in the rules of probability.

-- Entropies defined, and why they are measures of information.
+How the metrics of information are grounded in the rules of probability. - Entropies defined, and why they are measures of information.
 Marginal entropy, joint entropy, conditional entropy, and the Chain Rule for entropy.
 Mutual information between ensembles of random variables.
 Why entropy is the fundamental measure of information content. - Source coding theorem; prefix, variable-, and fixed-length codes.
+Markov sources.
+Entropy rate of a Markov process.
 Symbol codes.
-The binary symmetric channel.
-Capacity of a noiseless discrete channel.
-Error correcting codes. - Channel types, properties, noise, and channel capacity.
-Perfect communication through a noisy channel.
-Capacity of a discrete channel as the maximum of its mutual information over all possible input distributions. - Continuous information; density; noisy channel coding theorem.
-Extensions of the discrete entropies and measures to the continuous case.
+Huffman codes and the prefix property.
+Binary symmetric channels.
+Capacity of a noiseless discrete channel. - Discrete channel properties, noise, and channel capacity.
+Perfect communication through a noisy channel: error-correcting codes.
+Capacity of a discrete channel as the maximum of its mutual information over all possible input distributions. - Spectral properties of continuous-time signals and channels.
+Signals represented as combinations of complex exponential eigenfunctions; channels represented as spectral filters that add noise.
+Applying Fourier analysis to signal communication.
+Continuous versus discrete, and periodic versus aperiodic signals and their transforms.
+Duality properties. - Continuous information; density; noisy channel coding theorem.
+Extensions of discrete entropies and measures to the continuous case.
 Signal-to-noise ratio; power spectral density.
 Gaussian channels.
 Relative significance of bandwidth and noise limitations.
-The Shannon rate limit and efficiency for noisy continuous channels. - Fourier series, convergence, orthogonal representation.
-Generalized signal expansions in vector spaces.
-Independence.
-Representation of continuous or discrete data by complex exponentials.
-The Fourier basis.
-Fourier series for periodic functions.
-Examples. - Useful Fourier theorems; transform pairs.
-Sampling; aliasing.
-The Fourier transform for non-periodic functions.
-Properties of the transform, and examples.
-Nyquist's Sampling Theorem derived, and the cause (and removal) of aliasing. - Discrete Fourier transform.
-Fast Fourier Transform algorithms.
-Efficient algorithms for computing Fourier transforms of discrete data.
-Computational complexity.
-Filters, correlation, modulation, demodulation, coherence. - The quantized degrees-of-freedom in a continuous signal.
+The Shannon rate limit for noisy continuous channels. - Signal coding and transmission schemes using Fourier theorems.
+Nyquist Sampling Theorem.
+Aliasing and its prevention.
+Modulation and shift theorems; multiple carriers; frequency and phase modulation codes; ensembles.
+Filters, coherence, demodulation; noise removal by correlation. - The quantized degrees-of-freedom in a continuous signal.
 Why a continuous signal of finite bandwidth and duration has a fixed number of degrees-of-freedom.

-Diverse illustrations of the principle that information, even in such a signal, comes in quantized, countable, packets. - Gabor-Heisenberg-Weyl uncertainty relation.
+Diverse illustrations of the principle that information, even in such a signal, comes in quantized, countable, packets.

+- Gabor-Heisenberg-Weyl uncertainty relation.
 Optimal "Logons".
 Unification of the time-domain and the frequency-domain as endpoints of a continuous deformation.
 The Uncertainty Principle and its optimal solution by Gabor's expansion basis of "logons".
 Multi-resolution wavelet codes.
-Extension to images, for analysis and compression. - Kolmogorov complexity.
+Extension to images, for analysis and compression. - Data compression codes and protocols.
+Run-length coding; dictionary methods on strings; vector quantisation; JPEG and JP2K image compression; orthogonal subspace projections; predictive coding; the Laplacian pyramid; and wavelet scalar quantisation. - Kolmogorov complexity.
 Minimal description length.
 Definition of the algorithmic complexity of a data sequence, and its relation to the entropy of the distribution from which the data was drawn.
 Fractals.
-Minimal description length, and why this measure of complexity is not computable.
+Minimal description length, and why this measure of complexity is not computable. - Applications of information theory in other sciences.
+Use of information metrics and analysis in: genomics; neuroscience; cryptography and the limitations of key length; pattern recognition including biometrics; portfolio and game theory.